-You can find many types of accommodation on Nusa Penida from budget hostels to luxury villas.
-They are mostly located on the North-West part of the island and that’s also the area I recommend staying at.
+You can find many types of accommodation in Nusa Penida from budget hostels to luxury villas.
+They are mostly located on the northwest part of the island and that’s also the area I recommend staying at.

 Toya Pakeh Harbour

-All boats arrive and depart from this harbour so it’s a good place to stay close to.
-You can find many hotel/hostels options to choose from and there are plenty of restaurant in the area too.
-If you’re traveling with a bigger luggage it’s also a good choice because you can leave your luggage at the hotel on your last day and you can pick it up right before boarding the boat back to Bali.
+All boats arrive and depart from this harbor so it’s a good place to stay close to.
+You can find many hotel/hostel options to choose from and there are plenty of restaurants in the area too.
+If you’re traveling with a bigger suitcase it’s also a good choice because you can leave your luggage at the hotel on your last day and you can pick it up right before boarding the boat back to Bali.